ArtMil86/ECE-IEEE-Summer-Workshop/Lesson 1 - Motors: Forward Backward, Left & Right.md

   delay(1000);
 }
 ```
+---
+## How run the robot car:
+1. Upload this code to the robot
+2. Then unplug the blue cable from the robot
+3. Flip the switch on the robot car to see it move forward!

 🧪 Try changing HIGH and LOW for direction pins — your wiring may vary.

-📤 Upload and run this code to see the robot move forward!

 ---